 The roots are usually severely damaged when the Aloe vera plant’s foliage turns dark and floppy.
 And it is possible that saving the plant will be challenging.

 As root rot sets in the Aloe plant, the base of the leaf is where the signs begin to appear.
 This is the first spot to turn dark and become soggy.

 The base probably becomes so fragile that the leaf breaks off the plant, but it can also disseminate upwards, turning the whole leaf brown.

 The best way to detect root rot is to examine the roots by digging them.
 The ends of the roots will appear squishy and different from regular healthy roots.

-You can also gently uproot the plant and see whether the roots are healthy.
+You can gently uproot the plant and see whether the roots are healthy.

-Next, the roots will feel slimy to touch and have a distinctively pungent smell (resembling decaying matter).
+Next, the roots will feel slimy and have a distinctively pungent smell (resembling decaying matter).

 Save Aloe Plant With Root Rot

 The first and foremost step to saving an Aloe vera plant with rotten roots is to change its growing medium.

 Below are a few steps that can help you save your Aloe vera from further damage.